stephenry/q/README.md

   by the stack capacity, which grows substantially in relation.
 This difficulty too renders the algorithmic approach somewhat inpractical in a serious system.
-* An alternative approach would have to used other inplace approaches such as Insertion Sort or Bubble Sort, as these do not require recursion.
+* An alternative approach would have to used other in-place approaches such as Insertion Sort or Bubble Sort, as these do not require recursion.
 In anycase, these approaches too remain very uncommon in a hardware setting and therefore have not been explored.